What is CI CD testing How Does It Work

 So here we can leverage the power of automated testing tools available in the market.
 We can feed repetitive and complex test cases or the ones where a large number of data is involved in the system.
 This can be automated and save testers time.
 Automated testing speeds up feedback loops by continuously checking code.
 It is important to automate as much of the testing process as possible.
 This approach is well-suited for executing large sets of repetitive tests and detecting regressions promptly.
 Types of tests that can be integrated as a part of the CICD cycles are Unit Testing, Integration Testing, System Testing, Regression Testing

-Reasons Test Automation Is Essential for CI/CD Pipelines
+Reasons Test Automation is Essential for CI/CD Pipelines

 To accommodate big and complex environments and frequent changes done to it , it’s necessary to have automated testing in place.
 An effective CICD pipeline can be built only with the integration of automated tests.
 Below are a few reasons why it is important to have automation testing in a CICD process